Noctis/kickstart-app/docs/cookbook/Adding_Second_Database_Connection.md

 # Adding a Second Database Connection

-There are some situations where an application needs to use more than one7 database connection at a time.
+There are some situations where an application needs to use more than one database connection at a time.
 Here's how to add a second database connection to your application, for a specific repository.

 Start by adding the second database connection parameters to `.env`: